Furniss v Dawson: Arguments

 The Court of Appeal had given a judgement agreeing with the Dawsons on these points.

-The decision
+Judgment

 The judgement of the court was given by Lord Brightman.
 The other four judges (Lord Fraser of Tullybelton, Lord Scarman, Lord Roskill and Lord Bridge of Harwich) gave shorter judgements agreeing with Lord Brightman's more detailed judgement.

 The court decided in favour of the Inland Revenue (as it then was: it is now HM Revenue and Customs).

 The judgement can be viewed as a battle between: